Lab1 - Introduction to FastAPI & Development Setup

 - Use the

-that returns a list of all values incars_db
+get_all_carsthat returns a list of all values incars_db.

 - Use the